- 13 Jun 2022

 When a variable changes, any bound component properties will change automatically.
 Similarly, if the bound variable is a dynamic one, changes to the component property (by user interaction in the case of an input property, or by using Set component property) will update the bound variable.

-However, if you have bound a non-dynamic variable such as a translation variable or a system variable to a component property, the bound variable will not be updated.
+However, if you have bound a non-dynamic variable such as a system variable to a component property, the bound variable will not be updated.
 Rather, the component state will be out of sync with the expected binding until the variable changes again – and if it does not, the out of sync state will not be resolved.

 Generally speaking, you should never have to modify component properties directly via the Set component property flow function (or styles via Set component styles), but instead bind the property to a variable that you then change with the appropriate flow functions.